Whom to Contact and When

 While it can often be tempting to appeal to personnel who have higher positions on the chart, it is almost always more effective to start with the agency official who is closest to the decision-making process, and that person usually reports to the Forest Supervisor.
 Another concern is commenting to the wrong person altogether.
 Just as when you take your car in for service it doesn’t make sense to talk to a salesman, it doesn’t make sense to make specific comments to a Forest official that has limited or no knowledge or control over the process you are concerned about.
 This is why it is important to determine early in the process with whom you should be dealing.

 Another valuable tool is the Forest Service Organizational Directory.
 This directory has a contact name and phone number listed for relevant officials on each Forest.
 At the end of this document you will find a sample fill-in sheet that you can use to keep track of who the appropriate personnel are on your Forest.
 Use the directory or call your local Forest to get this information.

 Different Forests have distinct processes and different officials in charge of dealing with similar mandates; meaning that while it may be appropriate to speak with a District Ranger on one Forest about a specific undertaking, on another Forest the recreation staff directly below the Forest Supervisor may be the responsible officials.
 This is why it is important to identify exactly whom you should talk to.

-Contact your local Forest using the link above or by visiting the USFS website.
+Contact your local Forest by visiting the USFS website.
 Ask specific questions that will help the official you are dealing with identify exactly who you should approach.
 For example, if you are trying to determine who is the appropriate person to deal with regarding the Travel Management Rule ask questions like: